Meganeura: Discovery

-Meganeura is one of many insects recovered from coal mines on the outskirts of Commentry, France.
-Commentry was a major component of France's 19th century coal industry, but it also gained renown among paleontologists as one of the best sources of Carboniferous insect fossils in the world.
-The fossils of Commentry are from the Gzhelian stage of the Carboniferous, about 304 to 299 million years ago.
+Historical restoration of the wings of Meganeura from a 1894 monograph by Charles Brongniart.
+These wing reconstructions are now considered inaccurate.

-In the late 1870s, the Commentry shales attracted Charles Brongniart, a pioneering paleoentomologist from the Muséum national d'histoire naturelle (MNHN, the National Natural History Museum in Paris).
+In the late 1870s, the Commentry Shales attracted Charles Brongniart, a pioneering paleoentomologist from the Muséum national d'histoire naturelle (MNHN, the National Natural History Museum in Paris).
 In 1884, Brongniart published a brief article summarizing a few gigantic insect fossils supplied by Commentry's mining engineer, Henri Fayol.
 One fossil was a four-winged insect, with each wing at least 30 cm long.
 Brongniart found it similar to Dictyoneura, an insect now recognized as a member of the extinct order Palaeodictyoptera.
-He named the four-winged fossil as a new species, Dictyoneura monyi, in honor of Stéphane Mony, the recently-deceased manager of the Commentry mines.
+He named the four-winged fossil as a new species, Dictyoneura monyi, in honor of Stéphane Mony, the recently deceased manager of the Commentry mines.

 The following year, Brongniart decided to separate Dictyoneura monyi into its own genus: Meganeura, meaning "large vein".
 By 1894, he had accumulated enough insect fossils to publish a detailed monograph.
 Brongniart's monograph recognized six specimens of Meganeura monyi: the original four-winged specimen and five isolated wing fragments.
-Half a century later, Frank M. Carpenter (1943) realized that half of Brongniart's specimens were actually counterparts of the other half, meaning that there were only three unique individuals in Brongniart's collection.
-Fernand Meunier (1909) listed an additional Meganeura monyi specimen at the MNHN: a slab preserving portions of the thorax, wings, and spiny legs.
+Half a century later, entomologist Frank M. Carpenter in 1943 realized that half of Brongniart's specimens were actually counterparts of the other half, meaning that only three unique individuals were in Brongniart's collection.
+Entomologist Fernand Meunier in 1909 listed an additional Meganeura monyi specimen at the MNHN, a slab preserving portions of the thorax, wings, and spiny legs.